Support > Twitter API > Developer account

 When you post a question, make sure to include the following information

-- The Twitter response returned (include any error messages)
+• The X response returned (include any error messages)

-- If relevant, the App ID, Tweet ID, etc.
+• If relevant, the App ID, Post ID, etc.

 Please only include one topic/question per post.